-After over 10 years of making my own cocktails and mocktails, there’s one thing I’ve learned: homemade ingredients just taste better than store-bought.
-Because of this fact, I find myself making my own simple syrup on a regular basis.
+Since I make a lot of special homemade drinks, I find myself making my own simple syrup on a regular basis.
 It is, after all, simple!
 But what if you can’t use a whole batch of syrup within a few weeks?
 How do you store leftover simple syrup?
 Can you make a big batch and freeze it for longer-term storage?
 Can you freeze simple syrup at all?

-You can certainly freeze simple syrup for longer storage.
-In fact, it’s one of my favorite ways to keep homemade simple syrups on hand!
+YES, you can!
 However, when it comes to storing and freezing syrups successfully, there are a few key tips to success to keep in mind.

 This post is one of my many helpful guides for how to make and use simple syrups at home.
 Check out the other guides here, or keep reading for all the tips and tricks you need to experience the most success when freezing your precious homemade syrups!

-💕 why you'll love freezing homemade simple syrups
+why you’ll love freezing homemade simple syrups:

 ❄️ cool & convenient - There are a number of ways you can freeze and store your syrups!
 While other bloggers might have you using only ice cube trays, that method won't always work.
 Instead, I've got a super easy way to stash your syrups that is foolproof, every time.